TobitVt/DailyPlanner/README.md

 ## Features

+The project is currently an early working prototype.
+The CLI supports basic SQLite-backed registration and login.
+The GUI opens a dashboard and supports basic in-memory task interactions; the GUI authentication and persistence flow is still being implemented.

 ### User Accounts
 - User registration and login
-- Secure password storage
+- Basic password storage (hashing is not implemented yet)
 - Personalized user profiles
-- Individual data storage per user
+- Individual database records per user

 ### Task Management
-- Create, edit, and delete tasks
+- Add and remove tasks in the GUI
-- Mark tasks as completed
+- Mark tasks as completed in the GUI
-- Priority levels
+- Priority levels and due dates are supported by the model
-- Due dates
-- Task filtering and sorting
+- GUI persistence is not implemented yet

 ### Calendar & Scheduling
 - Interactive calendar view